curtischong/Messenger-Assistant/README.md

 4) go on messenger.com and the side panel should appear!
 (You may need to reload messenger.com).

 # Design Decisions
-- Each Messenger-Assistant Extension should have an index, script, and syle.css under it's directory name in the extensions directory.
+- Each Messenger-Assistant Extension should have an index, script, and syle.css under its directory name in the extensions directory.
 - The dependencies directory is on the outside so multiple extensions can reuse the same dependencies.

-# How to add a Messenger Assistant Extension
+# How Create a Messenger Assistant Extension
 1) Put the html, css, and js files for your extension under the `extensions` directory.
 1) In the [manifest.json](manifest.json) add the path to your js and css files under `content_scripts`.
 Then add the path to your HTML file under `web_accessible_resources`.
 2) in [main.html](main.html) add `<div data-include="<your_extension_name>"></div>` in the `<div id="extensionsCon">...</div>` section.